InternetMaximalism/mining-message/message3.md

 So this reaction was totally what we did not expect honestly, but what happened happened.
 The discussion is about how to save the miners who just tried to use the CLI.

 We can not change the structure, we can change the parameter only for this time.
 Saving rushers should be dealt with by another way, and we should do something for them.
+7/10 rushy deposits & depositing all 10 ETH till the next claim (more than 1 week later) will be allowed.
+Please finish the 10 ETH deposit cycle in a week if you are in a half way.

 > the challenges i am aware of are the team's inconsistent adaptation of rules, the monopoly of initial mining rewards, and the arbitrary introduction of treasury rewards, which hurt INTMAX's brand.